 On Fedora Linux

-Fedora 25 user’s can use this repo to install it.
+Fedora user’s can use RPM Fusion repo to install it.

 Other Linux distribution users can build and install Peek using CMake as shown:

-For more information visit github project page at https://github.com/phw/peek
+For more information visit the Github project page at https://github.com/phw/peek